Edmund Byng, 6th Earl of Strafford: Origins

 He was the second son (the first having died in infancy) of Reverend Francis Byng, 5th Earl of Strafford (1835–1918) by his wife Florence Louisa Miles (1840–1862), a daughter of Sir William Miles, 1st Baronet, who died giving birth to him.

 Career

 He was a County Alderman in Middlesex and Hertfordshire.
 He was elected a Fellow of the Zoological Society of London (FZS) in July 1902.
+He was registered as an associate member of the Institution of Civil Engineers (AMCE).
+He held the office of Justice of the peace and Deputy lieutenant for the county of Middlesex.

 Marriage and children

 He married Mary Elizabeth Colebrooke, a daughter of Sir Thomas Colebrooke, 4th Baronet by whom he had two daughters and co-heiresses: